How Does a Reciprocating Pump Work? (3D Animation Style Guide)

 Air VesselSmoothens pulsating flow

-CrossheadGuides piston rod in large pumps
+CrossheadGuides the piston rod in large pumps

 1. Cylinder